looeee/blackthread.io/_old/content/tutorials/1-getting-started.md

 const material = new THREE.MeshBasicMaterial();
 {{< /highlight >}}

 Remember what I said about three.js assigning sensible default values if you don't provide them yourself?
-Well, in this case, it the material will be white since we have not _passed in_ any colour parameter.
-We'll see how to change the material's colour in the next chapter.
+Well, in this case, it the material will be white since we have not _passed in_ any color parameter.
+We'll see how to change the material's color in the next chapter.

 #### Creating a mesh and adding it to the scene